ajna-finance/ajna-grants/test/invariants/INVARIANTS.md

 # GrantFund Invariants

-## Treasury Invariants:
-   - **T1**: The Grant Fund's `treasury` should always be less than or equal to the contract's token balance.
-   - **T2**: The Grant Fund's `treasury` should always be less than or equal to the Ajna token total supply.

-## Standard Funding Mechanism Invariants

 - #### Distribution Period:
     - **DP1**: Only one distribution period should be active at a time.
 Each successive distribution period's start block should be greater than the previous periods end block.
     - **DP2**: Each winning proposal successfully claims no more that what was finalized in the challenge stage